uddaishya22/demo-repo/README.md

 ### undo just made commit: git reset HEAD~<pointer>
-To go back to the commits lets say we wanna go back 2 or 3 commits back then we can use HEAD pointer with reset
+To go back to the commits lets say we wanna go back 2 or 3 commits back then we can use HEAD pointer with reset if we want to go back to the previous commit :
+>git reset HEAD~1